weewx/weewx/docs_src/quickstarts/pip.md

     ```
     If you do, log out, then log back in.

-### Step 2: Provision a new station
+## Provision a new station

-While the first step downloads everything into your local Python source tree,
+While the first step downloads WeeWX and installs it into your local Python
-it does not set up the configuration specific to your station, nor does it set
+tree, it does not set up the configuration specific to your station, nor does
-up the reporting skins.
-That is the job of the next step, which uses the tool
+it set up the reporting skins.
+That is done in the next step, which uses
-`weectl`.
+the tool `weectl`.
 This step also does not require root privileges.

 ```shell
 weectl station create